WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 <!-- Who is working on the project and who are the external stakeholders, if any?
 Consider the lead, implementers, designers, and other stakeholders who have a say in how the project goes. -->

-- Openverse maintainers - Responsible for creating the initial raw data dump, maintaining the Openverse account and Dataset on HuggingFace
+- Openverse maintainers - Responsible for creating the initial raw data dump, maintaining the Openverse account and Dataset on HuggingFace.
+We also need to make sure maintainers are protected from liability related the dataset, for
+  example: from distributing PDM works, works acquired by institutions without consent or input from their cultures of origin, or copyrighted works incorrectly marked as CC licensed.
+- CC Licensors with works in Openverse - It is critical that we respect their intentions and properly communicate the usage conditions for different license attributes (NC, ND, SA, and so on) in our Dataset documentation.
+We also need to spread awareness of the opt-in/out mechanism [Spawning AI](https://spawning.ai/) which is integrated with HuggingFace.
 - HuggingFace - A key partner responsible for the initial dataset upload, providing advice, and potential marketing collaboration
 - Creative Commons - Stewards of the Commons and CC Licenses, advisors, and another partner in marketing promotion
-- Aaron Ghokaslan - A researcher working on supplementary datasets and providing technical advice
+- Aaron Gokaslan & MosaicML - A researcher working on supplementary datasets and providing technical advice

 ## Infrastructure